Verification Policies

 For each of the Action classifications, users can configure the verification policy to do one of the following to the SIP INVITE that generated an error:

-• Report only - The SIP INVITE is viewable on the SIP Messages page or via email reports, which the user must set up to receive.
+• Report only - The SIP INVITE is viewable on the SIP Messages page and the result of the verification is logged.

 • Block - ClearIP will return a SIP 603 response.

-• Indicate - ClearIP will return SPAM indicator in the SIP 302 response
+• Indicate - ClearIP will return a SPAM indicator in the SIP response.

-If the Indicate action is selected, ClearIP will overwrite the current CNAM value, if one is present, with “<SPAM>” and return it in the SIP 302 response.
-By default, CNAM values are returned in the P-Asserted-Identity header, but this can be configured.
+If the Indicate Action is selected, ClearIP will overwrite the current CNAM value, if one is present, with “<SPAM>” and return it in the SIP response.
+By default, CNAM values are returned in the P-Asserted-Identity header, but can be configured to be returned in other SIP headers on the SBCs page.

-If verification is requested, ClearIP automatically checks the SIP INVITE for the Identity header and checks the call placement service for a token.
-Users do not have to specify whether ClearIP should look for in-band or out-of-band identity tokens.
+If verification is requested, ClearIP automatically checks the SIP INVITE for the Identity header and checks the call placement service for a PASSporT.
+Users do not have to specify whether ClearIP should look for in-band or out-of-band PASSporTs.

 Indication method